March 16, 2020

 Visit jakehaws.com for more info.

-Visit jakehaws.com for more podcast episodes and free music.
+Visit jakehaws.com for lyrics and free download of the song.

 In this week's episode, I highlight a song from my "50 Songs in 50 Weeks" series, influenced by the gloomy sounds of Nirvana's unplugged performance of "Something In The Way."